 Additionally, CJCC may not consider funding any applicant that fails to comply with all application requirements.
 Disqualification factors may include any of the following:

-- Failure to include application narrative, application budget, and application attachments; - Submission fails to be electronically time-stamped by the deadline date; - Applicant is not a public government entity; or - Application lacks original signatures where appropriate.
+- Failure to include application narrative, application budget, and application attachments; - Failure to provide appropriate number of copies and format requested; - Applicant is not a public government entity; - Application lacks original signatures where appropriate.

 Questions